rpopov/modelant/src/site/markdown/architecture.md

   * **&lt;module name&gt;** - the Maven project containing the module's artifacts, namely:
     * **api** (API) module only with:
         * the interfaces the actual module to implement
         * a Factory class:
             * named **&lt;Interface Name&gt;Factory**
             * providing **construct** method(s), that use the idiom to load (and probably make Singleton or cache) an instance of the implementation (see below)
     * **impl** (implementation) module that:
         * implements the API interfaces
         * publishes the implementations as services, as of [Java standard Service Loader](https://docs.oracle.com/javase/6/docs/api/java/util/ServiceLoader.html) mechanism:
             * for each implemented service interface
             * define a file **src\resources\META-INF\services\&lt;interface name&gt;**
                 * the contents of the file is the qualified name of the implementation class
                 * this allows the ServiceLoader class (and the API's factory class) instantiate the concrete implementation
         * defines unit tests in **test\java** directory
     * **maven** (contains Maven plugins, archetypes, other artifacts as sub-modules) module with sub-modules:
         * **plugin** - a general module that contains
             * MOJO implementations of the plugin
             * binds each MOJO as a Maven goal to a phase of the maven lifecycle
             * communicates only with the published services, provided by Plexus
             * integration tests
                 * defined in **test\maven* directory, where each test is in a dedicated **&lt;test name&gt;** sub-directory, containing its **pom.xml**, as of \[C4\] below.
                 * using the plugins already published in the local host's repository
                   NOTE: The practice applied by *maven-invoker-plugin* to use a copy in a temporary local repository copy is considered as really complicating the testing and debugging, therefore it is avoided.
         * **explicit plugin name** - in case the general module *plugin* is not enough
-      * **archetype"" - a module defining a Maven archetype
+        * **archetype** - a module defining a Maven archetype
     * **test** module that:
         * does black-box, *integration testing* of the module, its sub-modules and the other required modules (dependencies) through module's public interfaces
         * actually specifies the API and any of its implementations through executable tests

 **\[A5\]** Unit tests: